MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-1-uap-displayname.md

 ---
-Description: A friendly name that can be displayed to users.
+description: A friendly name that can be displayed to users.
 Search.Product: eADQiWindows 10XVcnh
 title: uap:DisplayName (Windows 10)
 ms.assetid: c435a2d1-6f05-44b8-9dc2-34b661793314